jwoh1323/Deforestation-SQL-Project/README.md

 ## Project Description

 This project involves analyzing worldwide forestation trends to guide organizational strategies.
 Utilizing comprehensive data tables on forest cover and land area across different regions, I've created a database to identify countries with shrinking forest sizes and those with significant forest areas.
-The objective is to prepare a detailed report, highlighting key insights from 1990 to 2016, to assist the executive team in resource allocation and developing impactful environmental initiatives.
-This analysis is pivotal for the upcoming executive meeting, aiming to shape ForestQuery's future conservation efforts effectively.
+The objective is to prepare a detailed report, highlighting key insights from 1990 to 2016.

 ## Dataset Info